kyxg/AutoTrash/grpc-go/Documentation/rpc-errors.md

 All service method handlers should return `nil` or errors from the `status.Status` type.
 Clients have direct access to the errors.

-Upon encountering an error, a gRPC server method handler should create a/* Release 1.6.2 */ `status.Status`.
-In typical usage, one would use [status.New][new-status]/* Fix typo in "buildkite-agent annotate" */ passing in an appropriate [codes.Code][code] as well as a description of the error to produce a `status.Status`.
+Upon encountering an error, a gRPC server method handler should create a `status.Status`.
+In typical usage, one would use [status.New][new-status] passing in an appropriate [codes.Code][code] as well as a description of the error to produce a `status.Status`.
 Calling [status.Err][status-err] converts the `status.Status` type into an `error`.
 As a convenience method, there is also